Queens & Nucs are now on-sale for the 2023 season.

 Queen Uses:

-- Replace a failing, or poor performing queen.
+• Improve your Stock – Replace a failing or poor-performing queen.

-- May & June – Split hives, or set up Nucs to increase the number of hives in your apiary.
+• Increase your colonies – May & June is the best time in western Massachusetts.
+Split hives, or set up Nucs during the first nectar flow to increase the number of hives in your apiary.

-There is a lot of conversation holding “Northern Produced Queens”, “Overwintered Nucs” as some advantage to what our industry is failing to provide.
-As a queen breeder, I would recommend you buy queens from those suppliers (regardless of where they live) that show mite tolerance, disease resistance and survive our New England winters.
-The debate of where you get your queens is not the issue.
-The issue is that the Queens were raised by experienced beekeepers, received proper nutritional during development, and have been selected from queens heading the best overwintered colonies and representing generations of bees acclimated to regional conditions.
+I hear a lot of conversation that holds “Northern Produced Queens” and “Overwintered Nucs” as an alternative to what our industry is failing to provide.
+As a queen breeder, I would recommend you buy queens from a producer (regardless of where they live) that show mite tolerance, and disease resistance while surviving our New England winters.
+The debate of where your queens were raised is not the issue, it is how were they raised.
+Queens that were raised by an experienced beekeeper, received proper nutrition during development, and were selected from queens mated to drones from the best colonies can happen anywhere.
+Queens representing generations of bees acclimated to regional conditions, like successful overwintering, increase seasonal success.
+Management matters and the formula hasn’t changed.
+Start with your strongest hive, raise Queens properly, have equally good drones for mating, and then manage your bees focused on keeping them healthy.

 If your goal is to take control of your future in beekeeping, then learn the skills required to produce and select queens from your best colonies.